 My expertise lies in qualitative and participatory research.
 I draw from mixed research methods when working with communities to account for the perspectives of all those affected and involved.
-I have experience developing and using diverse tools, including online surveys, questionnaires, key informant interviews (in person and on the phone), focus groups, body and community mapping, World Cafés, and literature and service reviews.
+I have experience developing and using diverse tools that include surveys, questionnaires, key informant interviews (in person and on the phone), focus groups, body and community mapping, World Cafés, and literature and service reviews.
 Recent research work includes:

-2018 – Content development for an online training on HIV treatment, CATIE
+2018-2019 – Research and content development for an online training on HIV treatment, aimed at frontline service providers, CATIE

 2016-2017 – Research and content development for the website Digital Liaisons: Lessons learned from using social media and ICT in HIV work, Interagency Coalition on AIDS and Development (ICAD)